— From print to pixels

-Benchmarking, analysing of tracking data and conception of a new and modern article page.
+Benchmarking, analyzing of tracking data and conception of a new and modern article page.

 Around 80% of visitors won't read more than the first two paragraphs.
 This is because most articles are written in a way that transports the most important and general information at the beginning and get more detailed later on.